 Investing just a couple of hours in a detailed conversation with a well-informed College, like Yeovil College, could easily be worth £1,000’s of pounds to any business but it’s not just about the money.
 The research conducted over decades has proven that the return on investment from workforce training, particularly apprentices is tangible, delivering greater productivity, a culturally aligned workforce, greater loyalty and discretionary effort from staff and many more financially valuable benefits to the organisation.

-Mark Bolton, Principal, said: “Not all College’s and providers have the same approach as Yeovil College, and I would encourage any business to invest time in a phone call or face to face meeting to see what their approach is and which fits best with their business.
+Mark Bolton, CEO & Principal, said: “Not all College’s and providers have the same approach as Yeovil College, and I would encourage any business to invest time in a phone call or face to face meeting to see what their approach is and which fits best with their business.
 I know that Yeovil College and colleagues at other colleges have worked incredibly hard to understand and respond to the Government’s changes.
 Yeovil College has thought about the changes from the perspective of our business partners and developed a collaborative way of working to maximise the benefit of the changes to our customers.
 If you’re not 100% clear about what it means for your company, spend 30 minutes on the telephone and start making a plan; a good training partner will do most of the hard work for you.”